Why We Should Support Elvira To Get Vegan Parents Thrown in Jail

 And it should be noted that just like omnivorous diets, vegan diets vary wildly in composition from one person to the next and don't necessarily have to be very healthy.
 The only thing uniting the latter is that they don't include the bodily flesh or fluids of our furry, fuzzy, feathered, or finned friends.
 It couldn't possibly be determined by law that any deficiency is caused by that exclusion and not from the addition of one or more of the 10,000+ edible plant foods that could have remedied the situation just as effectively.

-In other words, if someone is eating a nutritionally deficient vegan diet, it's not the lack of animal products that is to blame.
-Otherwise, deficiencies in non-vegans wouldn't exist, but in fact most people with deficiencies are not vegan.
+In other words, if someone is eating a nutritionally deficient vegan diet, it's not the lack of animal products in and of itself that is to blame.
+Not only do deficiencies in non-vegans also exist, but in fact most people with nutritional deficiencies are not vegan.
 Why does correlation apparently imply causation in one case but not the other?

 Might vegan parents want to do a little research and experimentation when everyone around them is eating other stuff?
 Yes.
 All parents should take efforts to ensure their kids are getting all the nutrients they need and not too much of the things they don't.
 And yes, vegans do need B12 supplements, since they are not getting it from B12-supplemented animals like other people do.
 By the way, the USDA reports that nearly two-fifths of the U.S. population may be flirting with marginal vitamin B12 status because the vitamin isn't getting absorbed, regardless of intake.